brunodifranco/project-star-jeans-data-engineering/README.md

 # 5. **Loading**
 <p align="justify">After the data is cleaned, the script inserts it in a PostgreSQL Database using Python's SQLAlchemy library.
 For this project, a free Database is being used from <a href="https://neon.tech/">Neon.tech</a>.
 This whole process is the <b>Job 04</b>.

-<i> It's important to notice that the new data is always being appended to the database, not replaced, so it can be possible to spot differences in prices from the same product over time. </i> </p>
+<i> It's important to notice that the new data is always being appended to the database, not replaced, so it can be possible to spot differences in prices for the same product over time. </i> </p>

 # 6. **Streamlit App**
 <p align="justify"> Streamlit was the chosen application to display the data since it's easy to create interactive tools, such as filters for instance.
-In addition to that, its deployment can be made directly through Streamlit Cloud itself, not requering another Cloud.
+In addition to that, its deployment can be made directly through Streamlit Cloud itself, not requiring another Cloud.
 Once the data is added in the PostgreSQL database, the Streamlit App has two jobs: </p>

 - <p align="justify"> <b> Job 05 </b>: Insert the data from the PostgreSQL Database to Streamlit. </p>
 - <p align="justify"> <b> Job 06 </b>: Displaying data in a table and adding interactive filters to it. </p>